-When the threshold (starting point) of the Limiter circuit is reached, the Limiter Active LED will light, indicating that the Limiter Circuit is active and helping to protect your power amplifier from clipping.
-The Limiter LED will not illuminate when: a) the Limiter has been defeated by pulling out on the Effects Blend control; b) when playing at levels not high enough to engage the circuit.
+When the threshold (starting point) of the Limiter circuit is reached, the Limiter Active LED will light, indicating that the Limiter Circuit is active and helping to protect your power amplifier and speakers from power amp clipping.
+The Limiter LED will not illuminate when playing at levels not high enough to engage the circuit.

-NOTE: If you have defeated the Limiter and you hear a loud, sharp distortion present in your sound-and the Preamp Clip LED is not lighting up-re-engage the Limiter by pushing the Effects Blend control back in.
+Note: If you have the Limiter set at "MIN" and you hear a loud, sharp distortion present in your sound-and the Preamp Clip LED is not lighting up-engage the Limiter by turning up the control.
 If the distortion goes away, you were probably clipping the power amp, which is not a good thing.
 Remember, the Limiter circuit is there to protect your amplifier from such a state of operation.